MARVEX

 Aliases: The Super-Robot

-Base of Operations: Unspecified city; 1940s
+Base of Operations: Unspecified city, outer space

 First Appearance: Daring Mystery Comics#3/7 (April, 1940)

-History: (Daring Mystery Comics#3/7) - In 1940, Bolo, a scientist in the so-called "Fifth Dimension", observed humans on Earth and determined that they would make excellent slaves.
+(Daring Mystery Comics#3/7) - In 1940, Bolo, a scientist in the so-called "Fifth Dimension", observed humans on Earth and determined that they would make excellent slaves.
 Consequently, he used "super chemicals" to bring life to a powerful mechanical humanoid body, naming the robot "Marvex".
 However, Bolo had unwisely given his intended slave free will, and Marvex rebelled at the idea of allowing the beings of the Fifth Dimension to enslave him or any other robots they might create.
 He slew Bolo and his associates, and began to tear the laboratory apart.
 In the ensuing destruction, a powerful explosion somehow transported Marvex bodily to Earth.

-Marvex was found by a stranded motorist on his way to the gas station, and promptly pulled the man's car to the next gas station, earning twenty dollars with which to buy a suit and thus disguise his true nature.
+Marvex was found by a stranded motorist on his way to the gas station, and promptly pulled the man's car to the next gas station, earning $20 with which he bought a suit and thus disguise his true nature.
 As Marvex explored the new world he found himself in, he witnessed an explosion in a high-rise building and leapt to the rescue, rescuing Clara Crandall and her father, whose plans for a new kind of battleship armor had been stolen by spies who had set off the explosion to cover their tracks.
 Crandall's father died, and the spies returned in a car to finish her off, but Marvex shielded her with his body.
 Marvex ran after the car, tearing off the roof and slaughtering the occupants.
 In a desperate grab for mercy, one of the spies told the robot that a man named von Crabb had the plans.
 Marvex rewarded him by hurling him against a rock face, then set out to confront von Crabb at the Eastern Building.
 Von Crabb locked the plans in a safe and ineffectually shot Marvex, who disarmed him and demanded that he open the safe.
 Von Crabb refused, and so Marvex tore it open himself and threw von Crabb through the wall to his death.
-Returning the plans to Crandall, Marvex revealed to her that he was a robot.
+Taking the plans to Crandall, Marvex revealed to her that he was a robot.

-(Daring Mystery Comics#4/5 (fb) - BTS) - Marvex's humanlike head was replaced with one of a much more streamlined, mechanical design.
+(Daring Mystery Comics#4/5 (fb) - BTS) - Marvex's human-like head was replaced with one of a much more streamlined, mechanical design.

 (Daring Mystery Comics#4/5) - Marvex and Crandall discussed Crandall's friend Jim Hansen, who had been convicted of murder and sent to Death Row.
 Crandall was sure Hansen was innocent, but all the witnesses who could have helped clear his name had mysteriously vanished.
 As Marvex left Crandall's home, he came across a bank robbery, which he quickly foiled.
 The police came and took the robbers -- Spike Green and his gang -- prisoner.
 However, as Marvex left the scene of the crime, he was caught in a steel net by some of Green's other henchmen and dragged behind their car.
 The rough treatment temporarily deactivated Marvex, and he did not awaken until they had thrown him off a boat into the harbor.
 The shock of the cold brought Marvex around, and he freed himself, heading up to the boat.
 There, he overheard that Green was planning a jailbreak before Jim Hansen (in the same cell block) would be able to identify him as the real killer.
 Having heard all he needed, Marvex defeated all of the thugs on the boat and called the harbor police.
 He then commandeered their car and headed for the prison.